 Reset your smoke detector

-Resetting the smoke detector is a simple action you can take to fix minor faults.
+Resetting the smoke detector is an easy step to address minor issues.

 Follow this step-by-step process to reset your device: